-In 2017-2018, a series of stream monitoring changes resulted in the USGS being able to monitor approximately 90% of the phosphorus loading into Big Green Lake.
-These changes include:

-Roy Creek site was discontinued (2012-2017).
-Data from the Roy Creek site have been used to understand and describe the relative importance of the Roy Creek sub-watershed as it pertains to total phosphorus loading of the CKM (confluence of Spring, Roy and Wuerches Creeks).
-These data will also assist in the understanding of processes occurring within the CKM.
-Even with the discontinuation of the Roy Creek site, an active USGS gage located at the outlet of the CKM still allows for a quantification of total suspended sediment and phosphorus loading from the Southwest Inlet.

-White Creek site was re-activated (1981-1988; 1996-2012, 2017-present).
-Data collection at White Creek will allow for measurement of the effects of best management practices (BMP), including a recent concentration of BMPs installed between 2012 and 2017.
-This is particularly helpful given almost three decades (1981-present) of periodic, historical White Creek stream data.

-Hill Creek site was added (2018-present).
-The Hill Creek sub-watershed is estimated to contribute approximately 17% of the total phosphorus loading to Big Green Lake [40].
+The GLSD has committed to maintaining two USGS gages—Silver Creek Estuary at Spaulding Hill Rd and the Southwest Inlet at County Highway K—for the next five years to provide an ongoing baseline for the water quality sampling program.
 Additional monitoring will be added as funding supports.

 WDNR Stream Monitoring

-Between 2014 and 2015, two targeted watershed assessments—[42][84]gather baseline water quality assessment data in the Big Green Lake watershed with biological, inorganic chemistry, and habitat surveys that provide valuable information for future comparison.
+Between 2014 and 2015, D. Bolha conducted two targeted watershed assessments—for Big Green Lake TWA [42] and for tributaries on the south side of Green Lake [84]—to gather baseline water quality assessment data in the Big Green Lake watershed with biological, inorganic chemistry, and habitat surveys that provide valuable information for future comparison.
 A total of 20 sites were monitored as part of this assessment (See Figure 57).

-Considerable stream restoration and watershed BMP work has been doneand is projected for the future by multiple agencies, including Green Lake County Land Conservation Department (GLC-LCD) and Natural Resource Conservation Service (NRCS).
+Considerable stream restoration and watershed BMP work has been completed since the targeted watershed assessment was complete.
+More BMPs are also planned for the future by multiple agencies, including Green Lake County Land Conservation Department (GLC-LCD), Natural Resource Conservation Service (NRCS), Green Lake Sanitary District (GLSD), and the Green Lake Association within the watershed.

-While the USGS active stream sampling program measures inputs for five sites (Table 4), there is limited water quality data upstream in the headwaters of Big Green Lake’s tributaries.
-This WDNR watershed assessment helps provide a finer resolution on upstream water qualityE—though additional funding upstream of the inlet sites would help better prioritize nutrient hotspots and BMP priority locations..
+While the USGS active stream sampling program measures inputs for two main sites (Table 4), there is limited water quality data upstream in the headwaters of Big Green Lake’s tributaries.
+This WDNR watershed assessment helps provide a finer resolution on upstream water quality and will be used as criteria to evaluation plan implementation (Element 8)—though additional funding upstream of the inlet sites would help better prioritize nutrient hotspots and BMP priority locations.

 A secondary goal of this project was to determine Wisconsin Administrative Code ch.
 NR 102 (NR 102) phosphorus water quality criteria exceedances and degraded biological community and habitat impairments for US-EPA Clean Water Act Section 303(d) listing purposes for the creeks in the Big Green Lake watershed.

 The 2014-2015 monitoring of the streams in the Big Green Lake watershed indicate that the water quality has been significantly impacted by environmental degradation.
-The phosphorus concentrations in most of the streams were near or above what is healthy Figure 57 for those streams
+The phosphorus concentrations in most of the streams were near or above Wisconsin’s TP criteria.

+Figure 57 below shows map of monitoring stations and results from the DNR’s Targeted Watersehd Approach (TWA) monitoring.
+As plan implementation occurs, the LMPT GLC-LCD, GLSD, and NRCS will continue to consult with WDNR water quality biologists during the next ten years.
+These consultations may result in future watershed assessments being completed by WDNR within selected TMDL sub-basins, particularly within sub-basins where substantial implementation and maintenance of phosphorus reduction BMPs has been confirmed over multiple years.